 Before going live, you may want to test the functionality of your website to make sure there are no bugs or errors.

-Now, coming back to outsourcing, you may outsource design (Step 3) to one freelancer or design company, and outsource WordPress development (step 4 to 7) to a developer or web development company.
+Now, coming back to outsourcing, you may outsource design (Step 3) to one freelancer, WordPress development agency or design company, and outsource WordPress development (step 4 to 7) to a developer or web development company.

 Some freelancers only handle design, while others handle only web development, while there are others who do both.